 Managing material issues

-MATERIAL ISSUES have been identified which could significantly impact positively or negatively on the group’s ability to create and sustain value.
+Material issues are identified each year which could significantly impact positively or negatively on the group’s ability to create and sustain value.

-Following the review for the 2020 financial year, the directors confirm that the current material issues remain relevant and are unchanged from the previous year.
+Following the review for the 2021 financial year, the directors confirm that the current material issues remain relevant and additional material issues relating to Covid‑19 and brand reputation have been included.

 Risks relating to each material issue are based on the major risks on the group’s register.
 The accompanying risk heat map indicates the levels of risk before (inherent risk) and after (residual risk) mitigation plans have been implemented.